lazycoder1/PolotnoLambda/docs/lambda_overview.md

 3.  **Update Status to `GENERATING`:**
     -   If the record is suitable for generation, its `status` in `generated_feeds` is updated to **`GENERATING`** (this is an atomic update before image processing begins).
 4.  **Image Generation:**
     -   The `image_processor.ImageProcessor().combine_images(generated_json)` method is called to render the image.
-(This sub-system handles font management, element rendering, etc., potentially fetching fonts from Google Fonts and caching them to S3 as per its own configuration).
+(This sub-system handles font management, element rendering (including text with backgrounds, images, figures), etc., potentially fetching fonts from Google Fonts and caching them to S3 as per its own configuration).
 5.  **Handle Generation Outcome:**
     -   **On Success:**
         -   The generated image (PNG format) is uploaded to the configured S3 output bucket.